 Cash and liquid deposits, trade and other receivables and intercompany advances are classified as loans and receivables.
 Bank overdraft, trade and other payables, current debt, non-current debt and intercompany advances are classified as financial liabilities at amortised cost.
-The electricity hedge and interest rate swaps are classified as derivatives used for hedging (June 2011: the interest rate swap was classified at fair value through the Income Statement).
+The electricity hedge and interest rate swap are classified as derivatives used for hedging.